JuanPabloDiaz/freeForGeeks/README.md

 - [Library of Congress](https://www.loc.gov) is the largest library in the world, with millions of books, recordings, photographs, newspapers, maps, and manuscripts in its collections.
 - [Organism Earth's The Library](https://organism.earth/library) is a collection of free books, articles, and other resources.
 - [Free-programming-books](https://ebookfoundation.github.io/free-programming-books) List of Free Learning Resources In Many Languages. ⭐ [336k stars](https://github.com/EbookFoundation/free-programming-books)
+- [Python for Everybody](https://www.py4e.com) is a free online book and course for learning Python programming.

 <!-- needs some work -->